-The contractor health and Safety officer must be trained in the following:
+The contractor health and Safety officer must be trained in the following as minimum:

-SAMTRAC, HIRA, Incident investigation training, Legal liability, Training, knowledge and understanding of ISO 4500, Minimum work experience 2yrs, OHS Diploma (applicable to 3-5 years contract)
+Minimum of SAMTRAC, HIRA, Incident investigation training, knowledge and understanding of ISO 45001, Minimum work experience 2yrs.

 3.13 RISK ASSESSMENT (REFER TO 32-520)

 It is a legal requirement in terms of Section 8 (2)(d) of the OHS Act for an employer to carry out risk assessments, to establish which risks and hazards are attached to the health and safety of persons due to any work which is performed, any article or substance which is, handled, stored, transported.
 A risk assessment is defined as an identification of the hazards present in the activity, work, site, and an estimate of the extent of the risks involved, considering whatever precautions are already being taken.